almez/CachingManager/README.md

 ## NuGet Package

-This project is available as NuGet package being updated after each successfull build.
+This project is available as NuGet package being updated after each successfull build (continuous integration).

-You can have navigate to NuGet link  https://www.nuget.org/packages/CachingManager
+You can navigate to NuGet link  https://www.nuget.org/packages/CachingManager

 You can also install to your project as simple as :